elaastic/elaastic-questions-server/README.md

 * Gradle
 * Docker

-### Launching the database & cas servers
+### Launch the services required by Elaastic

-The databases and cas servers can be run using docker compose :
+Those services are containerized and can be launched with docker compose:

 ````
 docker-compose up -d [<service>]
 ````